eric-downes/20sq-blog/_posts/2023-07-26-lagrangian-intent-search-i.md

 Things become more complicated in blockchains like Ethereum, where you have *smart contracts* around.
 Here, transactions can call contract functions, so you can use transactions to, say, swap a number of tokens A for a suitable number of tokens B by calling some smart contract that does exactly this job.

 ...But *which* contract should you call?
-The problem is that there may be *many* ways to do so, e.g. there may be many different decentralized exchanges offering you different prices for the swap.
+The problem is that there may be *many* ways to do so, e.g. there may be many different decentralised exchanges offering you different prices for the swap.
 So, the problem for the user becomes: 'Say I have a goal, e.g. swapping some tokens.
 Which is the *best* way to do so?
 Which transaction should I come up with to get the best deal I can?'

 ### Intents, informally